dkwright/arcgis-sentinel-2-change-monitor/README.md

     * Share with collaborators using a Webmap, a Webapp, or ArcGIS Pro
     * Record the item guid after publishing for reference in python code listed below

 This project uses Mosaic Dataset Configuration Script (MDCS) which in turn makes use of Arcpy to automate creation and updating of Mosaic Datasets.
-Next the proejct automates publishing of image services (or updating them when already existing).
+Next the project automates publishing of image services (or updating them when already existing).
 The project also uses ArcGIS API for Python to conduct change analysis - differencing NDVI from the two most recent acquisitions in the Mosaic Dataset.
 A significant part of the MDCS content is based on prior work by Esri that was done in support of Digital Earth Africa.
 Details on the requirements, setup, and operation of MDCS is covered in the documentation of that repository at https://github.com/Esri/mdcs-py

 For a quicket start, clone this repository into this local path: "C:\Image_Mgmt_Workflows\MDCS\arcgis-sentinel-2-change-monitor"